darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I want to add this True Native Mode code, to my Android phone?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 Duplicate all the changes I made leaving intact your unique settings.
 I made notes in both files, to help you along the way.
 This is not for the novice computer user.
 The mixer_paths file must have zero typos, zero mistakes, zero errors.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
 All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.<br>

+### Will this True Native Mode code work on other Android phones other than the Lgv20?
+Short answer, yes.
+As long as your phone has a Saber ESS QuadDAC.

 ### What do I need to set my Hi-Res music player at?
 You need to choose 24bit 44.1kHz as the source, that's how I programed the DAC, it takes a 44.1kHz audio signal and upsamples the audio eight times to 32bit 352.8kHz.
 On wired headphones the output is 32bit 352.8kHz, all other devices the output is 44.1kHz 24bit or 16bit.
 If set to anything other than, 44.1kHz the audio does not get upsampled eight times or it does not multiply evenly into 352.8kHz.
 In other words, your not going to get the absolute best audio quality.<br>